Refsa/RePacker/README.md

 Currently both bootstrapping and logging is enabled by default, but can be toggled with the NO_BOOTSTRAP and NO_LOGGING compiler defines.
 In .NET the bootstrap is initialized statically, but for Unity this happens with the use of `RuntimeInitializeOnLoad`.

 ### BoxedBuffer

-Packing and Unpacking requires the use of **BoxedBuffer** that is a class that wraps around the Buffer struct.
-Buffer internally has a **Memory\<byte\>** that is pointing to a byte array. **You are responsible for pooling the byte array and/or the BoxedBuffer for now.**
+Packing and Unpacking requires the use of **BoxedBuffer** that is a class that wraps around the **Buffer** struct. **Buffer** again is a simple wrapper around a byte array and contains most functionality for handling unmanaged data.
+This means that the user is responsible for pooling the arrays that you work on.
+More information on this can be found in the [Buffer & BoxedBuffer](#buffer-and-boxedbuffer) section below.

-Because of how Buffer works internally it's important that you call `buffer.Reset()` after you're finished unpacking data from it.
-It stores both a read and a write index internally to facilitate reads and writes.

 ### Auto-Generate packer: